anderssandstrom/ecmc_auto_start/procServ_dir/readme.md

-Maybe needed to create this dir, ned to check.
+Maybe needed to create this dir, need to check.
+Maybe it is created automatically?